-- F. Bloody Mouth (inside) - G. Illegal Equipment - H. Leaving the work area before the pattern or work is complete - I. Fall of horse or rider - L. If a rider hits or kicks the animal being worked, with the romal or reins, in an abusive manner - M. Failure to pull up immediately after a new cow has been awarded
+- C. Fingers between the reins when using romals, except the two rein - D. Balking - E. Extremely Out of control (Any horse that is out of control while working the cow, thus endangering the rider, i.e. crossing the path of the cow, shall be called off the cow.) - F. Bloody Mouth (inside) - G. Illegal Equipment - H. Leaving the work area before the pattern or work is complete - I. Fall of horse or rider - J. Schooling of the horse between the rein and cow work when the cow work immediately follows the rein work - K. Schooling of the horse between cows, if a new cow is awarded.
+Schooling is defined as gaining an advantage by excessive pulling, turning, stopping or backing or failure to immediately pull up when a new cow is accepted. - L. If a rider hits or kicks the animal being worked, with the romal or reins, in an abusive manner - M. Failure to pull up immediately after a new cow has been awarded